Video resume: Criticism

-CV presented on a video clip of 3 to 5 minutes can be entertaining as it will show the job-seeker as friendly and sociable person.
-It can be seen as first part of an interview which is to introduce oneself.
-It may make it possible to reduce the interview time so that a recruiter may be able to know much more about who the applicant is.
-At the office interview, a candidate will be silent most of the time and will be in a listening mode.
-He will have very little time to ask questions and tell fully about himself.
-When a job-seeker has seen the company's videos and webpages and the recruiter has seen him acting on a video, both parties can arrive at a decision on the first face to face interview.
-The video presentation may be viewed both as a CV and a remote interview.

 Studies have found that there is a gender discrepancy in video resumes as it is often detrimental for women to exhibit 'masculine' workplace characteristics such as assertiveness, confidence and self-promotion, whereas self-promotion was beneficial for male applicants.
 There is also an assumption that additional information on age, race, disability, gender and ethnicity provided by video resumes at an early stage in an application process could result in accusations of discrimination.
 As Hiemstra (2012) states "There is empirical evidence that e-recruitment practices that are perceived as unfair and intrusive lead to negative applicant reactions, possible legal action, and a tendency to 'self-select out'."